camfairchild/LeapGrad-Challenge/README.md

 ### Socket Live Feed

 After logging-in `GET /api/auth/login` you can use your JWT token to subscribe to the live price feed.
 The client must connect using an auth token

     auth: {
         token: <jwt token>
     }

 #### on("connect_error")
 If the client's JWT token is invalid, or there is a server error, the "connect_error" event will fire.
-This event is emittedm and the client is disconnected from the socket.
+This event is emitted and the client is disconnected from the socket.

 #### on("update one", stock)
 This event is emitted when a price is updated for the stock `stock`.

     {
         "company":"test",
         "ticker":"TEST",